bobbyjim/x16-corewar/README.md

     b operand: 12 bits

 The operand size (signed 12 bits) limits the max core size to 4096 cells.
-I set the value at 4056 cells, and each cell is 4 bytes, so core memory is 16,224 bytes.

 # ARCHITECTURE